hernantz/blog/content/its-the-competition-stupid.md

 what we know and don't know, by what we can and cannot do, by what we perceive and feel, by what we believe.

-Las decisiones que tomamos estan basadas en ideas parciales que tomamos de una realidad interpretada segun nuestra limitada vision de los hechos.
-No existe la decision perfecta.
-Hacemos lo que podemos.
+As John Hick once stated, God allows suffering, by creating us "imperfect and immature", so that humanity might grow and develop towards a genuine understanding and perception of the Creation.
+This could only be accomplished with free will, since otherwise, if we were either perfect or we had only one choice, our existence wouldn't be of much value.

+The decisions we make are based on partial ideas a reality we interpreted according to our limited vision of the facts.
+You can imagine that there is no perfect decision, we do what we can.
+We can point to an idea of "doing the best according to the circumstances we live in", but in these circumstances, we are responsible for our future, and some of that future depends on the quality of decisions we make.

 No hubo justicia para los dinosaurios.
 Aun cuando hubiesen hecho las cosas bien y estuviesen muy adaptados a traves de miles de anios de evolucion a su medio, no pudieron sobrevivir a la caida de un metiorito (algo que no ocurre muy frecuentemente, y era imposible de anticipar por sus mecanismos evolutivos).
 De nuevo, muchos factores que uno no controla.

-As John Hick once stated, God allows suffering, by creating us "imperfect and immature", so that humanity might grow and develop towards a genuine understanding and perception of the Creation.
-This could only be accomplished with free will, since otherwise, if we were either perfect or we had only one choice, our existence wouldn't be of much value.

 No somos Dios.
 Nuestra existencia es fragil.
 No podemos aplicar justicia divina.
-Podemos apuntar a una idea de "hacer el mejor esfuerzo segun las circunstancias que me tocan vivir" pero dentro de esas circunstancias, somos responsables de nuestro futuro, y algo de ese futuro depende de la calidad de decisiones que tomemos.
-Aceptemos la realidad.

 Cuando hablamos de que la justicia es un ideal inalcanzable, estoy incluyendo a la desigualdad.
 Somos todos distintos, biologica y culturalmente, diferimos tambien en capacidades, valores y gustos (hay gente ciega, gente mas inteligente, etc).